ovidiuch/jobs-done/README.md

-# jobs-done
+# Shutdown Complete

-A shutdown ritual app inspired by Deep Work
+An ritual app for ending the work day inspired by Deep Work